 The intake process

 Cats enter the program in one of the following ways:

 - Shelter intake (e.g., field services officers or residents turning in strays)

 - Trapping efforts conducted by CCP staff and volunteers

 - Residents bringing cats either to the shelter or to CCP partner veterinary clinics

 Again, the details of how each CCP handles these different intake routes will vary.
 However, the basic steps involved are generally similar.

 Intake forms.
 If the cat comes through the shelter intake process as a stray, the individual bringing the cat in is asked to complete a standard intake form, which documents critical information about the cat (e.g., description of the cat, location where he was found).
-ACOs, CCP staff and veterinary staff at partner clinics may or may not use this standard intake form, but will generally record much of the same information.
-Regardless of the form(s) used, it’s very important that critical information is captured at the time a cat first enters the shelter and/or CCP system.
+Field services officers, CCP staff and veterinary staff at partner clinics may or may not use this standard intake form, but will generally record much of the same information.
+Regardless of the form(s) used, it’s very important that this critical information is captured at the time a cat first enters the shelter and/or CCP system.
 (See the appendix for an example of an intake form.)

 It’s also very important that each cat be scanned for a microchip during intake, and that every effort is made to locate the owners of microchipped cats.

 Database entry.
 Information from the intake form must be transferred to a database, which will then be used to track the cat until an outcome (e.g., return-to-field, foster, transfer to a rescue organization) is finalized.
 The cat will be assigned a unique identification number at this time.
 The database will also be used to generate periodic reports documenting a CCP’s performance.
 (See “Data and Statistics” for additional information.)